Solving quantum rotor model with different Monte Carlo techniques: Results

 \subsection{CPU time analysis}

 Besides the autocorrelation time and its scaling with system size at the QCP, we also test the effective calculation time of each Monte Carlo scheme.

-For example, for the magnetic susceptibility at $L=8$, $\beta=L$ at the QCP, we compute the real CPU time and the obtained errorbars among different schemes.
-Here, we use method of rebinning to estimate the intrinsic errorbar for each update scheme and the time it takes to reach that.
-As shown in Fig.~\ref{fig:fig5}, with fixed sample number of magnetic susceptibility, we group the data of every $n$ consecutive measurements into one bin, then calculate errorbar of sample mean among these bins.
+For example, for the magnetization at $L=8$, $\beta=L$ at the QCP, we compute the real CPU time and the obtained errorbars among different schemes.
+Here, we use method of rebinning to estimate the errorbar of data for each update scheme and the time it takes to reach that.
+As shown in Fig.~\ref{fig:fig5}, with fixed sample number of magnetization, we group the data of every $n$ consecutive measurements into one bin, then calculate errorbar of sample mean among these bins.
 As the bin size $n$ becomes large, the correlation of sample mean among the bins becomes small, and an plateau of the errorbar will be reached once the data among different bins are indeed statistically independent.
-For different scheme and it is clear that for WC and FA scheme, not only the plateau in errorbar are reach at the earliest, around $n\sim 100$ of the bin size, but also the intrinsic errorbars obtained in this way are actually the smallest among the five update schemes.
-These results implies the WC and FA schemes will be able to acquire the best quality data with the smallest intrinsic errorbars of the magnetic susceptibility at the QCP with the shortest CPU time.
+Among different schemes and it is clear that for WC and FA scheme, not only the plateau in errorbar are reach at the earliest, around $n\sim 100$ of the bin size, but also the intrinsic errorbars obtained in this way are actually the smallest among the five update schemes.
+These results implies the WC and FA schemes will be able to acquire the best quality data with the smallest intrinsic errorbars of the magnetization at the QCP with the shortest CPU time.
 All the other schemes, LM, OR and HM, will take much longer time for the intrinsic plateaux of their errorbars to be reached and hence will take longer in CPU time.